Igalia/cog/CONTRIBUTING.md

 After cloning each dependency, checkout the branch with the specified version.
 If this branch doesn't have a build directory, create one.
-Move into this directory and run "meson .." then "ninja" to build this dependency.
+Move into this directory and run `meson ..` then "ninja" to build this dependency.
 You could also directly install them through the terminal if you can find them on your linux distro's repositories.
 For example "sudo apt-get install libwpewebkit-1.0-dev libwpe-1.0-dev"